Pahlavi scripts: Logograms

 In both Inscriptional and Book Pahlavi, many common words, including even pronouns, particles, numerals, and auxiliaries, were spelled according to their Aramaic equivalents, which were used as logograms.
 For example, the word for "dog" was written as KLBʾ (Aramaic kalbā) but pronounced sag; and the word for "bread" would be written as Aramaic LḤMʾ (laḥmā) but understood as the sign for Iranian nān.
-These words were known as uzwārišn.
+These words were known as huzwārišn.
 Such a logogram could also be followed by letters expressing parts of the Persian word phonetically, e.g. ʾB-tr for pidar "father".
 The grammatical endings were usually written phonetically.
 A logogram did not necessarily originate from the lexical form of the word in Aramaic, it could also come from a declined or conjugated Aramaic form.
 For example, tō "you" (singular) was spelt LK (Aramaic "to you", including the preposition l-).
 A word could be written phonetically even when a logogram for it existed (pidar could be ʼB-tr or pytr), but logograms were nevertheless used very frequently in texts.

-Many uzwārišn are listed in the lexicon Frahang ī Pahlavīg.
+Many huzwārišn are listed in the lexicon Frahang ī Pahlavīg.
 The practice of using these logograms appears to have originated from the use of Aramaic in the chancelleries of the Achaemenid Empire.
 Partly similar phenomena are found in the use of Sumerograms and Akkadograms in ancient Mesopotamia and the Hittite empire, and in the adaptation of Chinese writing to Japanese.

 Problems in reading Book Pahlavi

-As pointed out above, the convergence in form of many of the characters of Book Pahlavi causes a high degree of ambiguity in most Pahlavi writing and it needs to be resolved by the context.
+As pointed out above, the convergence in the form of many of the characters of Book Pahlavi causes a high degree of ambiguity in most Pahlavi writing, and it needs to be resolved by the context.
 Some mergers are restricted to particular groups of words or individual spellings.
 Further ambiguity is added by the fact that even outside of ligatures, the boundaries between letters are not clear, and many letters look identical to combinations of other letters.
 As an example, one may take the fact that the name of God, Ohrmazd, could equally be read (and, by Parsis, often was read) Anhoma.
 Historically speaking, it was spelt ʼwhrmzd, a fairly straightforward spelling for an abjad.
 However, w had coalesced with n; r had coalesced, in the spelling of certain words, with both n and w; and z had been reduced, in the spelling of certain words, to a form whose combination with d was indistinguishable from a ʼ, which in turn had coalesced with h.
 This meant that the same orthographic form that stood for ʼwhrmzd could also be interpreted as ʼnhwmh (among many other possible readings).
 The logograms could also pose problems.
 For this reason, important religious texts were sometimes transcribed into the phonetically unambiguous Avestan alphabet.
 This latter system is called Pazand.